 Twenty years ago we did not manage to get on top of the Table Mountain because there was too much fog.
 This time we had no success either.
 Every morning the top of the mountain was cloudy.
 That's why we decided to book a helicopter flight the last day.

 At the Waterfront there are numerous places offering flights.
 However, the hotel advised us to use NAC.
 They have multiple helicopters, including one for six people.
 We made a 25-minute flight, but according to our children it seemed 25 seconds.
 The Table Mountain, Lion's Head, the 12 Apostles and the beautiful beaches are spectacular from this point of view.
 Enjoy the pictures!
+Young and old remembers this as the top Cape Town tour of our trip.

 According to the kids, this was the most thrilling activity!